 - Pros: It is very easy to use.
 Has 75% of the required fields.
 Simplified language so anyone can use it.
 Visually appealing.

 - Cons: Does not have all the fields Google recommends.
-Implementation of business hours is out of date.
 Some web platforms can be tricky on where to put the JSON-LD.
 Hard to maintain your code when Google makes changes.

 Schema App – All recommended Fields, Automatic Deployment, Update Tracking

 Schema App automatically generates the code and deploys it to a website using a WP, Shopify plugin or Google Tag Manager.
 It has the complete vocabulary for all Schema markup.
 Just enter your information and click save, the rest is done automatically.
 Schema App allows you to maintain all your Schema markup in one place, so it’s easy to update markup across locations.
 Schema App offers additional features such as Schema Analysis, Semantic Analytics and sub accounts for multiple customers.
 Try a 14 day free trial of all Schema App Capabilities, including expert support Watch the video tutorial on how to markup a local business on Schema App.

 - Pros: Schema App has all the fields you require for Local Business.
 It notifies you if there are errors in your markup or if Google makes changes to its recommendations.
 Schema App saves your entries so you can update when Google recommendations change or if something in the business changes.
 Deploy automatically with the Schema App WordPress Plugin or Google Tag Manager.
 Additional Features (Sub Accounts, Analyzer, and Semantic Analytics) available through subscription.